Categories

 1. Pain or stiffness in your joints for more 3 or more days a week for the last month.

-2. Puffiness in your joints for 3 or more days a week for the last month.
+2. Swelling in your joints for 3 or more days a week for the last month.

-3. Stiffness in your joints especially after not moving for an extended period of time (i.e. the morning)
+3. Stiffness in your joints especially after not moving for an extended cycle of time (i.e. the morning)

 4. Pain or discomfort in a joint that has a history of injury.